Skip to content

 Overview

 JAFF uses pytest for testing.
-This guide covers how to write, run, and organize tests.
+This guide covers how to run, write, and organize tests.

 Running Tests